paultopia/conlaw_casebook/spring-2022-iteration/17a-federalism-summary.md

 6. Congress does not have the power to compel participation in interstate commerce (*NFIB*).

+## The Dormant Commerce Clause (what?)

-Later, we'll see that there's also a "dormant commerce clause," which is about restricting state regulation in the area.
+There's also a "dormant commerce clause," which is about restricting state regulation in the area.
+We're not really covering it in this course, because there's really not time, but you should know that it limits the extent to which states can discriminate against interstate commerce.
+See a hornbook for more.

 \newpage